debiai/docs/documentation/dataInsertion/pythonModule/quickStart.md

 ```

 A project named "Hello DebiAI" is now created.

 If your DebiAI instance is not running locally, you can configure a specific adress by changing DEBIAI_BACKEND_URL.
+To create a project with an other name, change DEBIAI_PROJECT_NAME.

 If the project already exists, you can get the project with: `debiai_project = my_debiai.get_project(DEBIAI_PROJECT_NAME)`